 SCS commends outstanding civil servants (with photos)

-The 100 awardees this year came from 37 bureaux and departments, involving 45 grades including professional and technical grades, disciplined services, general grades as well as Model Scale 1 grades.
+One hundred civil servants were awarded under the SCS's Commendation Award Scheme 2023.
+They came from 38 bureaux and departments, involving 50 grades including professional and technical grades, disciplined services, general grades as well as Model Scale 1 grades.